Windows Server 2008 (R2) End of Life | What to Do Now?

 Share this: instagram reddit

-Windows Server 2008 end of life date
+Windows Server 2008 end-of-life date

 Microsoft announces Windows Server 2008 (R2) end of life date once again.
 The first end of date would be Jan 13, 2015, also known as Mainstream Support end date.
 This time, the end of date is Jan 14, 2020, which is Extended Support end date.